datts68/cert-issuer/docs/deploy_cert_issuer_ubuntu.md

     # If you have a warning:
     # You are using pip version 8.1.1, however version 9.0.3 is available.
 You should consider upgrading via the 'pip install --upgrade pip' command.
-    # You can run: pip3 install -U pip
+    # You can run: 'pip3 install -U pip'

 Activate the environment:
     source ./venv/bin/activate